1. Today's buyers want real-time engagement

 - When the customer visits your website on his mobile device, clicking the chat option will automatically open the messaging channel.
 Starting a conversation will be as easy as chatting with their friends!

 Did you know that, with our Customer Contact tool, handling conversations from all incoming messaging channels is even more efficient?
 Enrich the chat with images, videos, locations, selection menus, questions, and answers flows.
-And let CM Bot handle a strict script of sending messages.
+And let our Scripted Bot handle a strict script of sending messages.
 Want to discover live chat via messaging channels yourself?
 Visit CM.com and open the live chat in the right-bottom corner.